Cronometer is one of the most popular food tracking apps. It also has fitness tracking built in if you’re trying to lose or gain weight.

 By highlighting a food in your foods list, all the nutrient data will update.

 I’ve found it handy when I’m wondering which foods contribute to which nutrient intake.
+It’s especially useful when tracking those hard to get nutrients like vegan sources of calcium.

 Food Variety on Cronometer